Mrjaco12/IM2KServer/README.md

 IM2KServer
 ==========

-An implementation of Internet Mail 2000
+This is an implementation of Internet Mail 2000.

+Will update with more details as we figure them out.